FlipsideCrypto/bsc-models/models/doc_descriptions/transactions/bsc_tx_fee.md

 {% docs bsc_tx_fee %}

-Amount paid to validate the transaction in MATIC.
+Amount paid to validate the transaction in BNB.

 {% enddocs %}